Biden all but concedes defeat on voting, election bills

 Manchin said in a statement later: “Ending the filibuster would be the easy way out.
 I cannot support such a perilous course for this nation.”

-Both senators went to the White Thursday evening for an additional hour.
-There was no immediate readout on that discussion.
+Both senators went to the White House Thursday evening for an additional hour, which the White House later described as “a candid and respectful exchange of views.”

 Since taking control of Congress and the White House last year, Democrats have vowed to counteract a wave of new state laws, inspired by former President Donald Trump’s false claims of a stolen election, that have made it harder to vote.
 But their efforts have stalled in the narrowly divided Senate, where they lack the 60 votes out of 100 needed to overcome a Republican filibuster.